Has your child ever come home from school or daycare with head lice?

 - Tell your child not to use shared spaces where students hang their hats and clothes

-- Clean items that have touched the head of someone with lice in the previous 48 hours.
-Machine wash them with hot water (130°F) and dry on high heat.
+- Clean items that have touched the head of someone with lice in the previous 48 hours by machine-washing them with hot water (130°F) and drying them on high heat

 - Don’t let your child lie on couches, carpets or beds that have recently been used by someone with lice

-- Vacuum your furniture and floor if someone with lice has been in your home.
-The lice won’t live more than two days if they have fallen off a person’s scalp.
+- Vacuum your furniture and floor if someone with lice has been in your home; they won’t live more than two days without a host

 - To disinfect a comb or brush used by someone with lice, soak it for five to 10 minutes in water that’s at least 130°F

-- For added protection, you may want to tie back girls’ hair before they go out to play or to school
+- For added protection, tie back long hair before sending kids out to play or to school

 If, in spite of all your efforts, you think your child has lice, what you should do?